Area Forecast Discussion

 South-Central Arizona Including KPHX, KIWA, and KSDL:

-low to include VCSH or -SHRA in the tafs, at this time.
+too low confidence factor to include in the TAFs at this time.

 Southeast California/Southwest Arizona including KIPL and KBLH: